Welcome to our new section for GPs

 Who will respond to your call

-It won’t necessarily be a paramedic who arrives for every call you make.
+It won’t necessarily be a paramedic that arrives for every call you make.
 Here you will find out about the different members of staff and vehicles we will send to treat your patients.

 A day in the life of a paramedic